rwanda flag

 From 2013 to 2018, Israel began sending Eritrean and Sudanese nationals who sought asylum in Israel to Rwanda for their claims to be processed there.
 They were given a choice to return to their country of origin, be detained in Israel, or be transferred with $3,500 to Rwanda with the opportunity to claim asylum there.
 By September 2017, around 4,000 Eritrean and Sudanese nationals had been sent under the policy.

-Qualitative research with a small sample of 19 of these asylum seekers in Germany and the Netherlands suggests that some were not, in fact, permitted to claim asylum in Rwanda and continued onward asylum-seeking journeys to Europe.
+Qualitative research with a small sample of 19 of these asylum seekers in Germany and the Netherlands suggests that some were not in fact permitted to claim asylum in Rwanda and continued onward asylum-seeking journeys to Europe.
 This research and news reports suggest that of the thousands transferred to Rwanda, few remained in the country.
 Research by UNCHR, presented to the Court of Appeal and Supreme Court, made a similar finding.
 It conducted interviews with 80 Sudanese and Eritrean asylum seekers in Italy who had been relocated under the Israel-Rwanda scheme, who revealed that they felt they had “no other choice” but to risk their lives again by leaving Rwanda and continuing their asylum-seeking journeys to Europe.
-In its judgment, the Supreme Court noted that UNHCR found that asylum seekers who arrived in Rwanda under the Israel-Rwanda arrangement “were routinely moved clandestinely to Uganda” and that UNHCR,
+In its judgment, the Supreme Court noted that UNHCR found that asylum seekers who arrived in Rwanda under the Israel-Rwanda arrangement “were routinely moved clandestinely to Uganda” and that UNHCR

 “provided evidence relating to more than 100 nationals of Eritrea and Sudan who had arrived in Rwanda under the agreement during 2015 and 2016 and had then been taken to the Ugandan border or put on flights to Uganda.
 In three cases, refoulement to Eritrea (via Kenya) had only been prevented by UNHCR’s intervention.”